 Anyone can sue for as much as they want to but will only be given a reasonable amount of money based on the actual damages, and suing for too much may cause the trier of fact to doubt the validity of their claim and result in a decreased award.

-In contributory negligence states, like Maryland, if the person who files the lawsuit (called the plaintiff) or sues the other individual (the defendant) is even 1% of the fault, then they are barred from collecting any money.
+In contributory negligence states, like Maryland, if the person who files the lawsuit (called the plaintiff) is even 1% of the fault, then they are barred from collecting any money.
 That means that the person suing must be fault-free to recover any money after the accident.

 - There was a duty of care (i.e. to drive safely),